 - Software, Systems, and All Things Web-related

 I’m gonna skip right over Photoshop and Lightroom, because those are a given.
 Websites are also a given—they cost time and money to build and they also come with an annual hosting fee.
-What isn’t always a given are things like online galleries for clients to view and share their photos; client management systems where contracts, forms, invoices, and scheduling can be streamlined (and SO much more organized than using Microsoft office products), accounting programs, album design programs, and even email addresses come with a cost.
+What isn’t always a given are things like online galleries for clients to view and share their photos; client management systems where contracts, forms, invoices, and scheduling can be streamlined (and SO much more organized than using Microsoft office products), accounting programs and payment processors, album design programs, and even email addresses come with a cost.

 There are a lot of little things that are a pretty big deal when it comes to creating a top notch client experience and a huge chunk of it has to do with the software and systems photographers use.